-- 6.66 Relevant assessments should be undertaken to demonstrate that the proposals will not have unacceptable adverse impacts on amenity or health119.
+- 6.66 Relevant assessments should be undertaken to demonstrate that the proposals will not have unacceptable adverse impacts on amenity or health 119.
 This should include consideration of any impacts from transport.
 The issues to be considered will depend on the nature, scale and location of the proposed development.
-Distances from residential and recreation areas, waterways, waterbodies and other agricultural or urban sites should also be considered where appropriate and should always be taken into account where the proposal relates to landfill120. - 6.67 Where amenity impacts are likely applicants should discuss proposals and mitigation measures with the relevant Environmental Health Officer.
+Distances from residential and recreation areas, waterways, waterbodies and other agricultural or urban sites should also be considered where appropriate and should always be taken into account where the proposal relates to landfill. - applicants should discuss proposals and mitigation measures with the relevant Environmental Health Officer.
 Where health impacts are likely applicants should discuss proposals and mitigation measures with Environment Agency and the health protection authorities.
 Possible amenity and health impacts should be identified before applications for planning permission are submitted. - 6.68 In the case of air quality, special attention should be given where the processes could affect: - national or international sites designated for nature conservation;